ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

-The `httpsig` method also defines defines default behavior when it is passed as a string form,
+The `httpsig` method also defines default behavior when it is passed as a string form,
 using the signature algorithm specified by the associated key
 material and the content digest is calculated using sha-256.
 This configuration can be selected
 using the following shortened form: